jszwagie/PARP_project/plot/act3.md

 Clara: "We’re outgunned and outmanned.
 Fight, run, or surrender—you decide, but make it quick!"
 Choices:
 - TELL 1: "Let’s fight!
 I’ll hand you the PISTOL!" *(If you took the PISTOL earlier)*
-- TELL 2: "Run for the TUNNEL—we can try the RADIO again!" *(If you have the RADIO)*
+- TELL 2: "Run for the TUNNEL—we can try the RADIO again!" *(If you have the RADIO)* *(If you don't have it, you can still run, but it would be game over later)
 - TELL 3: "We surrender.
 Maybe we can talk our way out."
 - TELL 4: "Into the WOODS—lose them in the trees!"